sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/01_overview/layouts-overview.md

 The default Layout of an application instance describes the last saved window bounds, the window state (maximized, minimized, normal), whether the window is collapsed and the default window context.

-*Note that the `"ignoreSavedLayout"` property in the [application configuration](../../../../developers/configuration/application/index.html) can be used to ignore the last saved application Layout.
-In this case, when you restart the application, it will use its default bounds, state and context set in the application configuration file.*

 - **Workspace**

 The Layout of a [Workspace](../../workspaces/overview/index.html) instance describes the arrangement of the Workspace elements, its bounds and the context of the applications participating in it.